Low regularity Cauchy problem for the fifth-order modified KdV equations on $\mathbb{T}$: Introduction

-In order to prove Corollary \ref{cor:nonintegrable}, we first need the high regularity well-posedness result for \eqref{eq:5mkdv5}.
-To obtain that, we basically follows the Ponce's idea \cite{Ponce1993}.
-Precisely, we first consider the $\varepsilon$-parabolic equation.
-Then for a smooth solution to the parabolic equation, we show the \emph{a-priori} bound for the solution $u$.
-Afterward, with \emph{a-priori} bound and bootstrap argument, we use the approximation method of equation to show that the solution of $\varepsilon$-parabolic equation converges to the solution of the fifth-order modified KdV equation.
-We also use Bona-Smith \cite{BS1978} argument to obtain the sufficiently smooth solution of the fifth-order modified KdV equation.
-Then, we immediately complete the proof by using the similar way in the proof of Theorem \ref{thm:main}.
-The main difficulty is to obtain the energy estimate for both the parabolic and fifth-order modified KdV equations.
-But, we use the modified energy method, which is introduced by Kwon \cite{Kwon2008-1} for the fifth-order KdV equation on $\R$, and the Sobolev embedding to obtain the energy bound of the solution $u$.
-We sketch the proof of the well-posedness for high regularity in Appendix \ref{app:smooth sol} for the convenience of readers.
+The proof of Theorem \ref{thm:nonintegrable} is based on the energy method, and hence the existence of a high regularity (or smooth) solution to \eqref{eq:5mkdv5} is required, since the local well-posedness of \eqref{eq:5mkdv5} has not been studied for any regularity.
+The high regularity well-posedness of \eqref{eq:5mkdv5} can be obtained by following the standard way: the parabolic regularization argument in \cite{BS1978}.
+Precisely, we first show an \emph{a priori} bound for the solution $u$ to the $\varepsilon$-parabolic equation, and in addition to the bootstrap argument, the approximation method yields that the solution to $\varepsilon$-parabolic equation converges to the solution to the fifth-order modified KdV equation.
+Finally, the (unconditional) local well-posedness of \eqref{eq:5mkdv5} for $s > 7/2$ can could be obtained by the direct energy estimate (see Appendix \ref{app:smooth sol}).
+The main difficulty is to obtain the energy estimate for both the parabolic and the fifth-order modified KdV equations due to the strong nonlinearity.
+Nevertheless, the use of the modified energy \eqref{eq:kwon energy}, which was first introduced in its form by Kwon \cite{Kwon2008-1} for the fifth-order KdV equation on $\R$, in addition to the Kato-Ponce type commutator estimate and the Sobolev embedding, enables us to obtain the energy bound of the solution $u$.
+We sketch the proof of the well-posedness for high regularity data in Appendix \ref{app:smooth sol} for the convenience of readers.
+The rest of the proof of Theorem \ref{thm:nonintegrable} (LWP in the low regularity regime) follows the similar argument of the proof of Theorem \ref{thm:main}, since the only difference is to deal with non-trivial resonances in the nonlinearity.\footnote{Nevertheless, the reason why we consider the integrable equation \eqref{eq:5mkdv} instead of \eqref{eq:5mkdv5} is to raise the importance of the integrable structure under the periodic setting even for the low regularity problems.}